Make Your Logs Work for You

 Nov 29 03:30:01 latveria CRON[78417]: pam_unix(cron:session): session closed for user root

-You’re probably already familiar with using tail to follow a file as it updates.
-Add the -f command-line argument and the file to follow.
+You’re probably already familiar with using the tail command with the -f argument (--follow) to follow a file as it updates.

-This is a common use for tail and is useful for integration testing or troubleshooting problems in situ.
+This is an everyday use for tail and is helpful for integration testing or troubleshooting problems in situ.

 But what if you want to go back and look at something you missed while following the file?
 What if, as mentioned above, the file is too big to open with an editor or page through screen by screen with more?

-Less works like more.
-It displays a file’s contents page by page like more, but it does much more than that.
-You can scroll forward with the space bar like with more.
-But, you can scroll backward with b and search for text with / and ? similar to vi.
+less works like more.
+It displays a file’s contents page by page—like more does—but it does much more than that.
+You can scroll forward with the space bar, just like you would with more.
+But you can scroll backward with b and search for text with / and ?, similar to how you would within vi.

-That’s just the tip of the iceberg for less, but there’s one feature particularly handy for logs.
-It can follow them, similar to tail -f, but it’ll also let you page and search through the file without reopening it, too.
+That’s just the tip of the iceberg for less, but there’s one more feature that’s especially convenient for logs.
+It can follow them—similar to tail -f—but it’ll also let you page and search through the file without reopening it, too.

-If something scrolls by and you want to scroll back and see it, press ctrl+C, and less will stop waiting for updates.
-Now you can scroll back or search.
-If you want to resume reading updates, press f again.
+If something scrolls by and you want to scroll back and see it, press Ctrl+C, and less will stop waiting for updates.
+Now you can scroll back or use the search function.
+To resume reading updates, press f again.

 Filtering Logs

-This is where searching and filtering comes in.
-Less can do some of this work for you since you can search forward with / and back with ?.
+This is where searching and filtering play a role. less can do some of this work for you since you can search forward with / and back with ?.

 It’s also worth mentioning view, which runs vi in read-only mode.
 This makes it safe to open huge files.